 How do I make my book chapter open access?

 Publishers do not have standard open access policies for book chapters in the same way that they do for journal articles, but some do allow the accepted manuscript to be deposited in an institutional repository or posted on a personal/departmental website.
-There’s a useful summary of some publishers’ permissions on the University of Cambridge’s Scholarly Communication webpage Making Book Chapters Available in Repositories, and a book chapter publisher policy spreadsheet community resource.
+There’s a useful summary of some publishers’ permissions on the University of Cambridge’s Scholarly Communication webpage Making Book Chapters Available in Repositories.

 How do I make my book open access?